Tw1ddle/lycan-demos/README.md

-# Lycan Demos // TODO some sort of logo when we think it's ready
+# Lycan Demos

-// TODO - very broken old WIP demos, don't use these
+Very broken old WIP demos, don't use these